IgniteUI/indigo-design-docfx/en/components/hierarchical-grid.md

 <img class="responsive-img" src="../images/hierarchical_grid_demo.png" srcset="../images/hierarchical_grid_demo@2x.png 2x" />

 ## Using the Hierarchical Grid in Figma
 Similarly to the Grid, the Hierarchical Grid is essentially a repeater of columns, rows, and nested grids forming a visual hierarchy.
 To use the Hierarchical Grid component simply search for it in the Resources panel and insert an instance.
-If needed, you can change the size by using the "Size" property from the properties panel.
+If needed, you can change the size by using the `Size` property from the properties panel.
 In the layers panel you'll see the following structure:

 | Layer                                | Use                                                                                                                                                  |
 | ------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------- |